SpaceShaman/SpaceAssistant/README.md

 - [x] Plugins module
 - [x] GPTPlugin for text generation
 - [x] ThemePlugin for dark mode and light mode switch
-- [ ] Command recognition and execution for settings
 - [ ] Markdown support for text generation
 - [ ] Code support for text generation
 - [ ] Spotify plugin